RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 tags:
 published: true
 ---
-Is something blocking you from operating in your Zone of Genius?
+What is stopping you from operating in your Zone of Genius?
 In his book _The Big Leap_, author Gay Hendricks identifies "The Upper Limit Problem" as the one obstacle blocking a person from achieving greatness.
+Hendricks divides human performce into four zones.
 Expressed grapically:

 <a href="/images/Zones_Solving_the_Upper_Limit_Problem_RayHightower.png"><img src="/images/Zones_Solving_the_Upper_Limit_Problem_RayHightower.png" align="center" width="500" padding="20" alt="The Big Leap by Gay Hendricks - Upper Limit Problem Chart - RayHightower" title="The Big Leap by Gay Hendricks - Upper Limit Problem Chart - RayHightower" /></a>

+The Upper Limit Problem can keep a person stuck on the three lower performance levels, never to achieve genius.

 Now that we've defined the problem, how can high achievers break through?